 GRADING SYSTEM/CLASS RANK: Grade point average is based on all classes given letter grades using the following unweighted scale: A=4, B=3, C=2, D=1, F=0.
 Manchester employs weighted grading system as well adding ½ of a GPA for A, B,or C’s earned in honors classes, and 1 GPA point for A, B, or C’s earned in AP classes.
 Unweighted GPA’s are reported on all college and scholarship applications, while weighted class ranks are used.

-EXTRA-CURRICULAR ACTIVITIES: Manchester High School has long enjoyed a successful and rewarding tradition in extra-curricular athletics.
+EXTRA-CURRICULAR ACTIVITIES: Manchester High School has long enjoyed a successful and rewarding tradition in extra-curricular atletics.
 We belong to the Cascades Conference and provide varsity competition in the following areas: baseball, basketball, cheer-leading, football, golf, soccer, softball, track, cross-country, volleyball, bowling, and wrestling.
-Many extra-curricular clubs are also available to student including: Drama Club, FFA, Spanish Club, Quiz Bowl, National Honor Society, Key Club, Student Council, Jazz Band, the Manchester Bow Tie Society, Table Top Game Club, and Students Leading Students (formally SADD).
+Many extra-curricular clubs are also available to student including: Drama Club, FFA, Spanish Club, ALLiance, Quiz Bowl, National Honor Society, Key Club, Student Council, FIRST Robotics, Table Top Game Club, and Students Leading Students (formally SADD).